Junos OS Release Notes for JRR Series

 BGP sharding is supported for IPv4, IPv6, L3VPN and BGP-LU.
 All the other RIBs are processed without sharding.

-Learn about known limitations in this release for JRR200 Route Reflectors.
+There are no known limitations in this release for JRR200 Route Reflectors.

 Resolved Issues: 20.4R2